Corey Bailey

 over time to a point that causes a chemical change in the composition of the

 oxide itself.
-This often results in Sticky Shed syndrome.
+This often results in Sticky Shed Syndrome.
 Another variation in the

 decomposition of the oxide results in a milky-colored stain on the surface of the

-oxide that dramatically increases the friction during playback, often causing the
+oxide that dramatically increases the friction during playback,

-tape to come to a stop.
+often causing the tape or magnetic film to come to a stop.

 Coercivity

-magnetic field (erasure) required to reduce the recorded magnetic field (signal)
+required to reduce the recorded magnetic field (signal) on the tape to zero after

-on the tape to zero after the oxide has been driven into saturation.
-Tapes using
+the oxide has been driven into saturation.
+Tapes using an oxide with greater

-an oxide with greater coercivity, generally require a stronger Bias signal.
+coercivity, generally require a stronger Bias signal.

 Capstan